 This, in turn, reduces the occurrence of sore throats and sickness.
 Air purifiers are also great at reducing particles in the air that cause nasal allergies.

-You can find our free guide on the best allergy air purifier models if this is a concern for you.
+You can find our free guide on the est air purifier for allergies heres if this is a concern for you.

 Now, there are some air purifiers that can cause throat irritation, but this is not the same thing as a sore throat.

-These air purifiers go by the name “ionic air cleaners” or “air ionizers.”
+These air purifiers go by the name “ionic air purifiers” or “air ionizers.”

 If you already have a chronic respiratory condition like asthma, you may notice some throat irritation when running an ionic air purifier.

 This is due to the fact that ionizers emit charged particles into the air as a way to clean it.

 And along with these charged particles comes a tiny amount of ozone as a byproduct.

 Ozone is known to cause minor throat irritation to people with chronic respiratory issues, but if you don’t have a condition like this, then you may not notice any ill effects.